mongodb/libmongocrypt/integrating.md

     (Note, the driver MAY fan out all HTTP requests at the same time).
 2. For each context:

     a.
+Delay the message by the time in microseconds indicated by `mongocrypt_kms_ctx_usleep` if returned value is greater than 0.

+    b.
 Create/reuse a TLS socket connected to the endpoint indicated by `mongocrypt_kms_ctx_endpoint`.
 The endpoint string is a host name with a port number separated by a colon.
 E.g.
         "kms.us-east-1.amazonaws.com:443".
 A port number will always be included.
 Drivers may assume the host name is not an IP address or IP literal.

-    b.
+    c.
 Write the message from `mongocrypt_kms_ctx_message` to the
         > socket.

-    c.
+    d.
 Feed the reply back with `mongocrypt_kms_ctx_feed`.
 Repeat
         > until `mongocrypt_kms_ctx_bytes_needed` returns 0.

+    If any step encounters a network error, continue to the next KMS context if `mongocrypt_kms_ctx_fail` returns true.
+Otherwise, abort and report an error.

 3. When done feeding all replies, call `mongocrypt_ctx_kms_done`.